Rebuild Ukraine

 Where It Landed

-I got selected as a featured speaker for XR Guild New York Chapter, one of the most renowned XR community in the U.S.!
-I shared my insights and demoed the project with event attendees from various industries.
+I got selected as a featured speaker for XR Guild New York Chapter, one of the most renowned XR communities in the U.S. I shared my insights and demoed the project with event attendees from various industries.

 What did I learn from this project?